 After a certain amount of time working for you, an independent contractor must be reclassified as an employee.

 We think this myth likely comes from one-time best practices that were interpreted as hard and fast rules.
 Wherever the myth comes from, we’ve seen clients build all sorts of policies to get around the supposed law.
 We’ve seen them hire workers for six months, drop them for a period of time, and then rehire them, for example.
 Some companies even refuse to rehire independent contractors after working with them for a certain amount of time because they’re afraid they’ll have to provide all of the benefits associated with hiring an employee.
-Not only are these policies time consuming, they can hurt businesses that rely on trustworthy freelancers.
+Not only are these policies time consuming, but they can also hurt businesses that rely on trustworthy freelancers.

 The Truth About Worker Classification